outcomesinsights/nhanes.tools/README.md

 ```
 ## Analyses

 We have a [blog post](http://outins.com/2015/07/10/nhanes-data-in-r/) that goes through some example analyses that may be helpful to some people.

+## Issues
+We learned that selected files (e.g.,  medication [RX]) have multiple records per person.
+So, the `load_merge()` function will not work correctly.
+We will fix this as soon as we get a chance.

+Also note that the FTP server files appear to be a subset of the files available on the NHANES website.
+We plan to change to downloading from the website instead of the ftp site.
+There seem to be only a handful of files that are not on the FTP server (perhaps 20 out of over 850).

 ## Other Resources
 There are some excellent resources for downloading and using NHANES data.